bashrc2/AberMUSH/README.md

-unfreeze [target]                - Allows a player to move or attack teleport [room]                  - Teleport to a room summon [target]                  - Summons a player to your location shutdown                         - Shuts down the game server
+unfreeze [target]                - Allows a player to move or attack teleport [room]                  - Teleport to a room summon [target]                  - Summons a player to your location blocklist                        - Show the current blocklist block [word or phrase]           - Adds a word or phrase to the blocklist unblock [word or phrase]         - Removes a word or phrase to the blocklist shutdown                         - Shuts down the game server
 ```